Williom Wordsworth Short Poems

 Murdered without relief.
 Oh! blind as bold,

-To think that such assurance can stand fast! - CALVERT! it must not be unheard by them
+To think that such assurance can stand fast!

 Who may respect my name, that I to thee